 When myelin is damaged or destroyed it affects the nerve impulses traveling to and from the brain and spinal cord.
-This can cause life-changing symptoms, like extreme fatigue, numbness, tingling, tremors, slurred speech and loss of balance and muscle co-ordination, loss of vision and, in the worst case, paralysis.
+This can cause life-changing symptoms like extreme fatigue, numbness, tingling, tremors, slurred speech and loss of balance and muscle co-ordination, loss of vision and, in the worst case, paralysis.

-MS is three times more common in woman than men and the diagnosis usually comes in the prime of someone’s life, typically between the ages of 20 and 40.
-MS can be a devastating condition that can severely alter quality of life.
+MS is three times more common in women than men and the diagnosis usually comes in the prime of someone’s life, typically between the ages of 20 and 40.
+MS can be a devastating condition with a potentially profound effect on the quality of life.
 We’re getting closer to understanding what causes it – most likely a combination of environmental and genetic factors.